Klurifixus/Fixus-IT-Consulting/README.md

 <img src="/index-lighthouse4.png" height="300" alt="Lighthouse test shows scores">
 </>

-- As you can se, there are som flaws.
+- As you can se, there are some flaws.
 Much repeat them self on all pages.

 ### Testing the About Page
 <p float="left">